spsforks/ziglang-zig-wiki/Building-Zig-on-Windows-with-Visual-Studio.md

 ```
 > Note: right now zig only supports the 64-bit version of LLVM, but to configure the build with 32-bit you would use "x86" instead of "amd64".

+> Note: after you have setup the Visual Studio environment, make sure you can run `rc`.
+If not, then it means you've run into a bug with the Microsoft SDK where they have added the wrong path to the "Windows Kits" tools.
+You can solve this by adding the correct directory which should be similar to "C:\Program Files (x86)\Windows Kits\10\bin\10.0.15063.0\x64".
+When you locate the correct path on your system run `set "PATH=<your-windows-kits-path>;%PATH%"`, then make sure you can run the `rc` command.

 `cd` into the llvm source code, then create a directory to build in:
 ```dos
 cd <llvm-source>